The making of James Milner - Doubted by Klopp, slated by Souness, but still setting the standard at Liverpool | Goal.com

 He wasn’t happy.
 He’d done well at Leeds, loved the club as a fan, and the players who were playing instead of him were hardly world-beaters.

 But he went to Swindon, got his hands dirty and made an impression in an experienced dressing room full of big characters.
-He scored twice in six appearances, and a fortnight after returning he was starting in the Premier League at Elland Road against Manchester United.
+He scored twice in six appearances, had his car broken into outside a game in Grimsby, and a fortnight after returning he was starting in the Premier League at Elland Road against Manchester United.
 He would go on to play 32 times in what proved to be his final season at Leeds.

 He was sold to Newcastle that summer.
 Leeds had been relegated and were heading for financial oblivion.
 Their home-grown star, just turned 18, was one of their few remaining assets.

-“All he’d ever wanted was to play for that club,” says one source.
-“Then they go through this catastrophe and he’s the first out the door, and with no real say in the matter too.”
+“All he’d ever wanted was to play for that club,” says another source.
+“Then they go through this catastrophe and he’s the first out the door, and with no real say in the matter too.
+I know that hurt him, and his famIly."

-He joined a Newcastle team containing Alan Shearer, Craig Bellamy and Patrick Kluivert, among others, but four games into the season the manager, Sir Bobby Robson, was sacked and replaced by Graeme Souness – another who would come to doubt him.
+He joined a Newcastle team containing Alan Shearer, Craig Bellamy and Patrick Kluivert, among others.

 “Yeah, it did [hurt], reading that as a young lad,” Milner told FourFourTwo in 2018.
 “But any time you’re criticised, it drives you on to try and prove people wrong.
 That’s what I did in that part of my career.”